samratbhosale7/Lead-Scoring-Case-Study/README.md

 Solution:For this case study we're going to use several classification model to predict whether the lead is going to quantify as a hot lead.
 The steps involved for this case study are mentioned below:
 1. Data Loading
-2. Data Exploration a.k.a Exploratory Data Analysis
+2. Data Exploration/Exploratory Data Analysis
 3. Preprocessing
 4. Feature Engineering
 5. Outlier Analysis